cms-hh/inference_tools/docs/content/datacard_manipulation.md

                         'numbers_width': same as 'numbers' and divide by bin widths
-  --x-title X_TITLE     x-axis label; default: 'Datacard shape' --y-min Y_MIN         minimum y-axis value; no default --y-max Y_MAX         maximum y-axis value; no default --y-log               transform y-axis to log scale --campaign CAMPAIGN   label to be shown at the top right; no default --log-level LOG_LEVEL, -l LOG_LEVEL
+  --x-title X_TITLE     x-axis label; default: 'Datacard shape' --y-min Y_MIN         min y value of the top pad; no default --y-max Y_MAX         max y value of the top pad; no default --y-min2 Y_MIN2       min y value of the bottom pad; no default --y-max2 Y_MAX2       max y value of the bottom pad; no default --y-log               transform y-axis to log scale --campaign CAMPAIGN   label to be shown at the top right; no default --log-level LOG_LEVEL, -l LOG_LEVEL